Anthropology: Biological Anthropology, BA

 You may count no more than one course toward both a Major and a Sector requirement.
 For Exceptions, check the Policy Statement.

-Up to three courses from BIBB, BIOL, HSSC and PSYC may be requested.
+Up to three courses from NRSC, BIOL, HSSC and PSYC may be requested.
 All non-ANTH courses must be approved by the Undergraduate Program Chair.